dev-pedroalmeida/skillsy/README.md

+# Skillsy

-This is a landing page for a platform to connect freelancers with businesses looking for expert skills on demand.
+A landing page built in Next.js for a platform to connect freelancers with businesses looking for expert skills on demand.

 ## Starting the project